Padua in Italy is a great travel destination that often gets overlooked for the nearby tourist magnets of Venice and Verona.

 On the other side of Padua Cathedral stands the city’s Diocesan Museum.
 Housed in the 15th-century residence of the Bishops of Padua, it has a lovely collection of works of art.
 The Bishops’ Hall here has a particularly stunning fresco cycle.
 It depicts the first 100 Bishops of Padua starting with St. Prosdocimus who first introduced the Christianity to Padua.
 The frescoes were originally painted by the Renaissance artist Bartolomeo Montagna.

 The Basilica of St. Anthony is the most important religious sight in Padua.
-Five millions pilgrims visit it every year.
+Over six and a half million pilgrims visit it every year.
 Originally, it was built between 1232 and 1310 and then it was modified several times throughout the centuries.

 With its architectural mix, splendid frescoes and treasure trove of masterpieces, the Basilica is a must-see.
 I particularly love the fresco showing St. Anthony’s Sermon to the fishes.
 The Basilica’s cloisters are a quiet place of reflection.
 The Basilica’s Museums have a rich collection of art and trace the life of St. Anthony.
 There you can also see the votive offerings made in gratitude for graces received through the intercession of the Saint.